international-orienteering-federation/equipment-examinations/2024-03-02/README.md

 The box of the BS11-LA must be protected from the direct sunlight could produce heat.

+The BS11-LA time is synchronized with a laptop just before the data acquisition.
+The laptop time must be synchronized via NTP and [time.is](https://time.is) should show a difference lower than 0.1s.
+The laptop must be connected to the power during the synchronizations.

 ### 1 - Data acquisition

 The BS11 stations are read to collect the internal info.